freelancerDevelop/180_ZombieArcher/README.md

 ### Main Components:
 1) Unity Game
 2) Raspberry Pi Sensor Software
-3) Python Server
+3) Python Server (including OpenCV software and Speech Recognition)

 #### How to Run Python Server:
-1. Define host IP address in HOST definition if not wifi0
+1. Define wireless interface name in HOST definition if not wifi0
 2. Run with:

 	```python